Hackers' broad attack sets cyber experts worldwide scrambling to defend networks

 Around 30 of those customers were in the United States, Microsoft said, with the remaining victims found in Canada, Mexico, Belgium, Spain, Britain, Israel and the United Arab Emirates.
 Most worked with information technology companies, some think tanks and government organizations.

-Reporting by Jack Stubbs, Ryan McNeill, Raphael Satter, Mark Hosenball, Christopher Bing; additional reporting by Trevor Hunnicutt and Steve Holland; Writing by Grant McCool; Editing by Chris Sanders and Richard Chang
+Reporting by Jack Stubbs, Ryan McNeill, Raphael Satter, Mark Hosenball, Christopher Bing, Joseph Menn; additional reporting by Trevor Hunnicutt and Steve Holland; Writing by Grant McCool; Editing by Chris Sanders, Richard Chang and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.